This post may contain affiliate links.

-If you don’t want to consider changing out your vehicle for your life-on-the-road, then yes, a dolly is a great option.
+If you don’t want to consider changing out your vehicle for your life on the road, then yes, a dolly is a great option.
 But remember that not all vehicles are suitable for towing on a dolly.
 Do thorough research.

 17. Do you have any experience with electric brakes versus surge brakes?

-I have towed trailers and dollies with electric brakes.
-But I prefer the surge brakes on a tow dolly because when towing the dolly without the car on it you can end up locking up the electric brakes.
+I have towed trailers and tow dollies with electric brakes.
+But I prefer the surge brakes on a tow dolly because when towing the dolly without the car on it, you can end up locking up the electric brakes.
 This won’t happen with the surge brakes.

 Occasionally, we find ourselves towing the dolly around without the car loaded.
-If you do this with a dolly that has electric brakes, you will probably want to disconnect the brakes before doing so.
-That is, unless you have an electronic brake controller which can adjust braking power.
+If you do this with a dolly with electric brakes, you will probably want to disconnect the brakes before doing so.
+That is unless you have an electronic brake controller which can adjust braking power.

-18. Have you ever thought of getting a different set up?
+18. Have you ever thought of getting a different towing setup?

-We would still tow 2 up with the dolly for our MINI (or any low clearance vehicle).
-But if we had a higher clearance vehicle (even a regular car or SUV) we would probably lean toward towing 4-down.
+We would still tow two up with the tow dolly for our MINI.
+But if we had a higher clearance vehicle (even a regular car or SUV), we would probably lean toward towing 4-down.
 It all depends on the type of vehicle we are towing.

-We are both avid drivers so having a fun sporty car for exploring is more important to us than finding the most convenient tow method.
-For others, if ease and convenience was top priority, they would likely choose a car/tow solution that made life a bit easier.
+We are both avid drivers.
+Having a fun, sporty car for exploring is more important to us than finding the most convenient tow method.
+For others, ease and convenience are the top priority.
+They would likely choose a car/tow solution that made life a bit easier.

 19. Do you recommend 4-down towing?

-20. I am a woman traveling solo – would you recommend using a dolly?
+20. I am a woman traveling solo – would you recommend towing on a dolly?

 Regardless of your gender, I would say it helps if you are physically able with a bit of strength to manage the tow dolly.
-But we’d probably be more inclined to recommend 4-down towing as a better option.
-Four down towing doesn’t require as much physical exertion or strength.
+But we’d probably be more inclined to recommend four-down towing as a better option.
+Four-down towing doesn’t require as much physical exertion or strength.
 Plus, you’re also less likely to get dirty.

-21. Any other tips to help me determine the best towing setup for me?
+21. Do you have any other tips to help me determine the best towing setup for me?

 Ask yourself these questions:

-- Is the convenience and simplicity of tow method more important to you than cost of choice of car/TOAD?
-Then 4-down is the way to go.
-Simply choose a vehicle that is compatible with a 4-down towing solution.
+- Is the convenience and simplicity of the towing method more important to you than the cost of choice of car/TOAD?
+Then four-down is the way to go.
+Simply choose a vehicle that is compatible with a four-down towing solution.
 Check out this post for the best cars to tow behind RVs.

 - Trailers are also nice for maneuverability as you can back up with a trailer.
-You cannot use reverse with a tow dolly or 4-down.
-Motorcycles and scooters can also mount on the back of your coach with a special lift rack.
-Check out CruiserLift, Hydralift etc to explore your options… AND tow a vehicle behind.
-Keep in mind though, that these motorcycle lifts impact tongue weight, and may significantly impact RV handling.
+You cannot use reverse with a tow dolly or four-down.
+Motorcycles and scooters can also be mounted on the back of your coach with a special lift rack.
+Check out CruiserLift and Hydralift to explore your options while still towing a vehicle behind.
+Keep in mind, though, that these motorcycle lifts impact tongue weight and may significantly impact RV handling.

-As you’ve probably gathered by now, like anything in the RV world there really is no “one size fits all” or “best way” for towing either.
+As you’ve probably gathered by now, like anything in the RV world, there really is no “one size fits all” or “best way” for towing.
 It all comes down to what works best for YOU and your specific needs and desires.

-Plus the Jeeps were more expensive than we wanted to spend on a TOAD and gas mileage on the MINI is awesome (30 mpg) which helps offset the coach mileage of 7 mpg.
-This is a point worth considering, as doing all of your errands and exploring in a gas guzzling truck might not be ideal if fuel economy is important to you.
+Plus, the Jeeps were more expensive than we wanted to spend on a TOAD, and the gas mileage on the MINI is awesome (30 mpg).
+That helps offset the RV gas mileage of 7 mpg.
+This is a point worth considering.
+Doing all of your errands and exploring in a gas-guzzling truck might not be ideal if fuel economy is important to you.

 Of course, a truck might be your preferred runaround vehicle.
 We saw a guy in Santa Fe who was driving a big tag axle coach with a cruiser lift on the back for one Harley.
-He was also towing a full size truck 4-down with a second Harley in the bed of that truck.
+He was also towing a full-size truck four-down with a second Harley in the bed of that truck.
 I guess he found the towing combo that worked for him!

-So in summary, whether to tow four down or with a tow dolly (or trailer) all comes down to your personal preference, needs and budget.
-And we believe, your ideal choice of vehicle to do exploring in.
+So, in summary, whether to tow four down or with a tow dolly (or trailer) all comes down to your personal preference, needs, and budget.
 That’s why we went into so much detail in our Finding the Ideal TOAD blog post.
 And also our best cars to two behind RVs post.

-Take the time to sit down and determine what is really important, high value and top priority for YOU!.
+Sit down and determine what is really important, high value, and a top priority for YOU!
 This will help you reach a sound decision in your choice of vehicle.
-And will naturally help lead you to greater clarity around the best towing option to support your lifestyle of choice.
+It will naturally help lead you to greater clarity around the best towing option to support your lifestyle of choice.

 After all, this is about helping you create a fun, adventurous life.
 One that enables you to really explore all of the places you’ve always wanted to see.
 And in the way that is most enjoyable for you!

-Hope that helps!
-Good luck with all your planning and let us know in the comments below what TOAD and towing method you choose to go with and why.
-We’d love to hear your stories
+I hope that helps!
+Good luck with all your planning, and let us know in the comments below what TOAD and towing method you choose to go with and why.
+We’d love to hear your stories.